LA homeless spending could near $1B as crisis rages

 Faced with an out-of-control homeless crisis, Los Angeles Mayor Eric Garcetti on Monday will propose spending nearly $1 billion in the coming year to get people off the streets, build housing and clean up squalid encampments that have spread into nearly every neighborhood in the city.

-The proposal for record-level spending comes as City Hall has faced widening criticism for its inability to restrain the growth of homelessness, even though city investments in programs aimed an unhoused people have soared nearly sevenfold since 2016.
+The proposal for record-level spending comes as City Hall faces widening criticism for its inability to restrain the growth of homelessness, even though city investments in programs aimed at unhoused people have soared nearly sevenfold since 2016.

-Like many big cities, Los Angeles has struggled for decades with a homeless population.
-But while it was once largely confined to the notorious Skid Row neighborhood in downtown, rows of tents, cardboard shelters, battered RVs and makeshift plywood structures are now familiar sights.
-The famous drive down palm tree-lined Sunset Boulevard is dotted with encampments small and large, often surrounded by heaps of trash and discarded clothing.
+Like many big cities, Los Angeles has struggled for decades to manage a homeless population.
+But while it was once largely confined to the notorious Skid Row neighborhood in downtown, rows of tents, cardboard shelters, battered RVs and makeshift plywood structures are now familiar sights throughout the nation's second most populous city.

+The famous drive down palm tree-lined Sunset Boulevard is dotted with encampments small and large, often surrounded by heaps of trash, castoff furniture and discarded clothing.

 Garcetti’s office provided details on the spending plan, which the mayor will discuss later Monday in his annual address to the City Council.
 Matt Szabo, Garcetti's deputy chief of staff, said the proposal “begins to meet the need our homelessness crisis demands."